bergetbjork/rocm-systems/projects/rocprofiler-compute/docs/how-to/analyze/cli.rst

 Triton kernels can be analyzed similar to PyTorch operators.
 You can use the ``--list-triton-operators`` and ``--triton-operator`` options.
-Both options read the same ``ml_api_trace/consolidated.csv`` and select rows where the ``Backend`` column is ``triton``, so Triton kernels are reported independently of any PyTorch operators in the same run.
+Both options read the same ``ml_api_trace/consolidated.csv`` and select rows where the ``Backend`` column is ``triton``.
+As a result, Triton kernels are reported independently even if PyTorch operators in the same run.

 List all captured Triton kernels: